JaneliaSciComp/gpt-semantic-search/README.md

 You can verify that Weaviate is running by opening [http://localhost:8080]() in your browser.

+### Set up tokens

+To index data or run a search, you must have an `OPENAI_API_KEY` set in your environment.
+You can obtain one by logging into the OpenAI web app and navigating to [API keys](https://platform.openai.com/account/api-keys).

+In order for the search webapp to generate links back to Slack messages, you must have a `SLACK_TOKEN` set in your environment.
+You can [generate one here](https://api.slack.com/tutorials/tracks/getting-a-token).

+For running the Wiki download, you must have a `CONFLUENCE_TOKEN` in your environment.
+You can create one by logging into the wiki and selecting your profile in the upper right, then selecting "Personal Access Tokens".
+If you are at Janelia, [click here](https://wikis.janelia.org/plugins/personalaccesstokens/usertokens.action).

 ### Download data sources

-For now, you can experiment easily by copying the data sources from shared storage on NRS:
+If you are at Janelia you can experiment easily by copying the data sources from shared storage on NRS:

     mkdir ./data
     copy -R /nrs/scicompsoft/rokicki/semantic-search/wiki ./data

-If you want the latest data, you can use the [DownloadConfluence.ipynb](notebooks/DownloadConfluence.ipynb) notebook to download the wiki for yourself.
+If you want to download the latest data, you can use the [DownloadConfluence.ipynb](notebooks/DownloadConfluence.ipynb) notebook to download the wiki for yourself.
+You can export data from Slack using their [export tool](https://slack.com/help/articles/201658943-Export-your-workspace-data).

-### Run indexing
+## Run indexing

 Index a Slack export to the Janelia class in Weaviate: